riscv-android-src/toolchain-rustc/src/doc/reference/src/type-layout.md

 ### The `transparent` Representation

-The `transparent` representation can only be used on `struct`s that have:
+The `transparent` representation can only be used on a [`struct`][structs] or an [`enum`][enumerations] with a single variant that has:

 - a single field with non-zero size, and
 - any number of fields with size 0 and alignment 1 (e.g. [`PhantomData<T>`]).

-Structs with this representation have the same layout and ABI as the single non-zero sized field.
+Structs and enums with this representation have the same layout and ABI as the single non-zero sized field.

 This is different than the `C` representation because a struct with the `C` representation will always have the ABI of a `C` `struct`